 - The "Fight Night" episode of CSI centered on a boxing match.
 The winner of the match was found to have injected mercury into his glove.

 - In the "Collateral Damage" episode of Blue Bloods a bunch of executives engage in boxing Fight Club.
 When one of them dies after a match, the detectives find that the winner's gloves have been doctored to make them heavier.

 - In the "Old Mrs. Old" episode of Malcolm in the Middle, Dewey carries a purse (or man-handbag) to school and is bullied by other kids on the way home for doing so.
 But then he swings it at one of the kids, and whap!—turns out he put a brick inside it.

 - A variant: The episode "Requiem for a Lightweight" from M*A*S*H has Trapper agree to fight General Barker's goon to win back a pretty nurse.
 Knowing he'd be pummeled to jelly otherwise, Trapper allows Hawkeye to soak his boxing gloves in ether.
 By keeping his glove near his opponent's nose, Trapper exposes him to enough ether fumes to pass out in the ring, thus winning the match.

 - Agents of S.H.I.E.L.D. has a Villain of the Week who plays with this trope.
-Carl Creel note could change parts or all of his body into anything he touched.
+Carl Creel (who comic book fans will know as the Absorbing Man) could change parts or all of his body into anything he touched.
 Before getting recruited by HYDRA, he was a boxer and would hide steel hands under his gloves.

 - In the Miss Fisher's Murder Mysteries episode "Deadweight" Weighted Gloves are used against a young boxer in a local boxing ring until Constable Hugh Collins steps in and tells them to ditch them.